inbravo/java-to-scala/why-scala.md

 **Why this Manual?**

+* **Scala is Easy for Java Programmers**
+  * Functional programming languages are experiencing a renaissance in recent years, chief among them are Scala and Clojure
+  * Scala is more fashionable these days.
+It provides both object oriented and functional programming
+  * Scala is interoperable with Java classes, your knowledge of Java API will be helpfull in designing Scala Systems
+  * This manual considers you a Java Programmer, and try not to dive deeply in revealing common concepts of Java and Scala
 * **Code First**:
   * As a programmer, we always wanted to quickly play with code, rather then reading the documentation
   * In its Code First approach, this manual provides code samples with following concepts in mind, to increase the readablity